Interest in financial planning increases with age

 According to the call center activity, the 50 to 60 year old was the most active group.
-In fact they were four times more active than the 20 to 30 year old group.
+In fact, they were four times more active than the 20 to 30-year-old group.
 One rationale for this might be that the 20 something is using the web instead.
-However, the patterns in website activity was exactly the same as the patterns in call center activity.
+However, the patterns in website activity were exactly the same as the patterns in call center activity.
 In other words, even older Canadians are very comfortable with the web now.
 The results from patterns of call activity and website activity are identical: Activity is highest for those in their 50’s followed by those in their 40’s and then 30’s, and the least active group is those in their 20’s.

 My two cents

-This data should not be surprising given that the 20 and 30 year olds have less financial assets to worry about and other priorities.
+This data should not be surprising given that the 20 and 30-year-olds have less financial assets to worry about and other priorities.
 There just is not as much urgency in financial and retirement planning because it is something (retirement) that is going to happen 20 or 30 years in the future.
-Those in their 50’s would have more investment assets and greater urgency to get serious about their finances.
+Those in their 50’s would have more investment assets and a greater urgency to get serious about their finances.

 All that being said, we’ve all heard that financial planning needs to start sooner than later.
 All the baby boomers taking my workshops are telling me they wish they took these courses when they were in their 20’s and 30’s.